Constraining the cosmic merger history of intermediate-mass black holes with gravitational wave detectors: Merging binaries

 In what follows, we describe the details of the method we use to sample a population of merging IMBH binaries across redshift, primary masses, and mass ratios.

 We assume that the volumetric merger rate of IMBHs is described by a function

-where $K$ is a normalization constant, $\mathcal{N}(\mu_z, \sigma_z)$ is the redshift-dependent part of the merger rate, which we model for simplicity as a normal distribution with mean $\mu_z$ and standard deviation $\sigma_z$ reminiscent of the trends found in literature \citep[e.g.,][]{fragk18,fragleiginkoc18,RasskazovFragione2020,Fragione2022,FragioneKocsis2022,HijikawaKinugawa2022}, and $\alpha$ and $\beta$ are the exponent of the mass and mass-ratio distributions, respectively, assumed to be described by power laws.
-Therefore, the number of events per year will simply be
+where $K$ is a normalization constant (with the units of Gpc$^{-3}$ yr$^{-1}$), $\mathcal{N}(\mu_z, \sigma_z)$ is the redshift-dependent part of the merger rate, which we model for simplicity as a normal distribution with mean $\mu_z$ and standard deviation $\sigma_z$ reminiscent of the trends found in literature \citep[e.g.,][]{fragk18,fragleiginkoc18,RasskazovFragione2020,Fragione2022,FragioneKocsis2022,HijikawaKinugawa2022}, and $\alpha$ and $\beta$ are the exponents of the primary mass ($M_1$, in units of Solar masses) and mass-ratio ($q$) distributions, respectively, assumed to be described by power laws.
+Therefore, the number of events per year, primary mass, and mass ratio will simply be